SCOPAC contributed £15,000 towards the monitoring of a trial testing a new approach

 in the 21st Century?Coastal Dynamics 2013).
 The works at Poole Bay are of national

-importance given the Sand Motor concept has never been trialled on beaches in the
+importance given that the Sand Motor concept had never before been trialled on beaches

 The Marine Management Organisation (MMO) granted the licence to allow the placing